 As a lot of you know, I have this weird habit of reading serious architectural history and theory books for relaxation, and last Saturday evening was one such occasion.
 I was reading about Palladio again and as is often the case when I study him, was almost moved to tears by the sublime beauty of his buildings.

-There are some architects whose work I love sketching (such as Borromini and other over the top Baroque masters) but I am a little scared of sketching any of Palladio’s early work.
+There are some architects whose work I love sketching (such as Borromini and other over-the-top Baroque masters) but I am a little scared of sketching any of Palladio’s early work.
 This is purely because of his precise geometry and careful detailing.
-The Basilica in Vicenza is one such buildings, and I really wanted to write down a quote from the book I was reading but that of course meant an accompanying sketch.
+The Basilica in Vicenza is one such building, and I really wanted to write down a quote from the book I was reading but that of course meant an accompanying sketch.
 It was getting late and I was worried that I didn’t have the time to do it justice, but with my ‘recording life’ hat on I just went for it.

 You can read my thoughts at the time… what a building to attempt to sketch loosely?
 But I did!